10 Signs You’re Suffering from Fibromyalgia

 8. You frequently shiver or experience numbness

-You may or may not experience unexplained cases of shivers or a general numbness.
+You may or may not experience unexplained cases of shivers or general numbness.
 Sometimes, this is interspersed with sudden spurts of relaxation.
 In many cases, this symptom can mark a dual diagnosis of fibromyalgia and anxiety, but try not to worry—your doctor can guide you towards treatments that help with both conditions.

 9. You’re experiencing pain or problems in your bladder or bowels